KhronosGroup/Vulkan-Docs/README.md

 The outputs will be written to $(OUTDIR), which defaults to out/ at the root of the checked-out git repository.

-To build PDF outputs (make pdf, make manpdf), you need a2x (part of the asciidoc) package, dblatex and a LaTeX processor.
-The PDF builds are currently configured to use a2x to go from asciidoc markdown to docbook, and then run the result through dblatex to go from there to LaTeX and then through your LaTeX processor to PDF.
+To build PDF outputs (make pdf, make manpdf), you need dblatex and a LaTeX processor.
+The PDF builds are currently configured to use asciidoc to go from asciidoc markdown to docbook, and then run the result through dblatex to go from there to LaTeX and then through your LaTeX processor to PDF.